-Christophe Chevillon directs Pew’s Global Ocean Legacy project in New Caledonia.
+Christophe Chevillon directs the Pew Bertarelli Ocean Legacy Project in New Caledonia.

 The Global Ocean Legacy team is working to establish the world’s first generation of great marine parks by securing the designation of large, fully protected reserves.
 To date, their efforts have helped to double the amount of safeguarded ocean habitat worldwide.